 • In making provision for socially disadvantaged children, we recognise that not all children who receive free school meals will be socially disadvantaged.
 We also recognise that not all children who are socially disadvantaged are registered or qualify for free school meals.

-• Pupil premium funding is allocated following a needs analysis which identifies priority classes, groups or individuals and which provisions will be required.
+• Pupil Premium funding is allocated following a needs analysis which identifies priority classes, groups or individuals and which provisions will be required.

-• We monitor and evaluate our Pupil Premium spending, so that we spend it on activities that have most impact on achievement, in ways known to be most effective at meeting the needs of each Pupil Premium child.
+• We monitor and evaluate our Pupil Premium spending, so that we spend it on activities that have most impact on achievement, in ways known to be most effective at meeting the needs of each child in receipt of PupilPremium funding.

 Provisions and support provided for children in receipt of Pupil Premium funding at our school: